ericbridgett/ELK-Project-1/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting restricting access to the network.

-_What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+What aspect of security do load balancers protect?
+What is the advantage of a jump box?
 - Load balancers ensure availability of servers and applications.
 The advantage of a jump box is ability to jump between servers without being tied down to a specific Virtual Machine or server, it is versatile and allows for accessibility.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the metrics and system logs.

 _What does Filebeat watch for?_
 - Filebeat monitors the log files that are specified, collects log events, and can forward them either to Elasticsearch or Logstash.